EdDataScienceEES/tutorial-Kirstb-04/index.md

 Ever mistakenly made a commit that you desperately want to take back?
 Don't worry we've all done it.
 Simply use the Github web editor to revert your commit.

 First you need to copy the id code of the commit your wanting to convert.
-- Go into your commit history
+Go into your commit history:

 <img width="676" alt="Screenshot 2024-11-22 155851" src="https://github.com/user-attachments/assets/db009ca0-02ac-44f0-9565-044385bcb833">